mpes-kit/fuller/README.md

 ### Reconstruction

 All 14 valence band of WSe<sub>2</sub> are visible in the dataset.
-The optimization was initialized by DFT calculations done with the [HSE06](https://aip.scitation.org/doi/10.1063/1.1564060) hybrid functional.
+The optimization was initialized by DFT calculation with [HSE06](https://aip.scitation.org/doi/10.1063/1.1564060) hybrid exchange-correlation functional.
 The results are shown in the figure below.

 ![Valence bands of tungsten diselenide reconstructed using MRF model](https://github.com/VincentStimper/fuller/blob/master/images/mrf_rec_init_kx_slices.gif "Valence bands of tungsten diselenide reconstructed using MRF model")